This post was originally published in July 2019 and has been updated with new tips, new copy, and an in depth video.

 - 2 large boneless, skinless chicken breasts, cut in half vertically and each piece pounded thin, if making sandwiches (or cut into small 1-inch sized pieces for nuggets)

-- 2 tsp paprika
+- 2 teaspoon paprika

-- 2 tbsp black pepper
+- 2 tablespoon black pepper

-- ½ tsp cayenne pepper
+- ½ teaspoon cayenne pepper

-- 1 cup (240 ml) milk
+- 1 cup (240ml) milk

 - 2 large eggs